SimplyWine/bookkeep-api/source/index.html.md

 summary_date  | The report date for this report.
 Should be used to calcuate the `short_summary` date and also in `source_uuid` this is the date to be used. bk_client_key | email address of the organizations inbox.
 Not used in your code can be ignored. bk_organization_id | the unique id of the organization.
-Is used in `source_uuid` square_location_id | depending on the app this will indicate a unique location in the source system for your summary. bk_external_id | can be ignored qbo_realm_id | This represents the accounting connection and is passed back in `post_raw_data` journal_entry_template | This triggers which report summary you will run and post back
+Is used in `source_uuid` location_id | depending on the app this will indicate a unique location in the source system for your summary. shop_domain | depending on the app this will indicate a unique shop name and is used in `source_uuid` and to create the `source_report_url` bk_external_id | can be ignored qbo_realm_id | This represents the accounting connection and is passed back in `post_raw_data` journal_entry_template | This triggers which report summary you will run and post back